 An HTTP Reflection DDoS attack abuses non-RFC-compliant middlebox HTTP servers to reflect and overwhelm a victim network with HTTP response traffic.
 By sending, in rapid succession, large amounts of HTTP requests (to blocked sites) with a spoofed source IP (of the victim) to IPs behind middleboxes, the middleboxes reply back with a large HTTP response to the spoofed IP address.
-Middlebox responses may vary , but usually consists of an HTTP block page that is much bigger than the request that initiated it, making this attack an amplified reflection DDoS attack.
+Middlebox responses may vary, but usually consist of an HTTP block page that is much bigger than the request that initiated it, making this attack an amplified reflection DDoS attack.

 Since many middlebox servers can be used and each can send large HTTP responses, the target receives a massive flood of HTTP traffic, consuming bandwidth and system resources.
 When the targeted server’s network bandwidth gets saturated, other legitimate traffic cannot reach its destination, causing a denial of service.